jazad136/react-udemy-samplefuncsclasses/README.md

 - React Scripts 3.0.1

 ### Some components
 - The TimeApp module.
- This is in the 'jsx' project)
+<br>This is in the "jsx" directory
 <br>(for a sample project from the course)

 *TimeApp Updates*
 <br>not working yet (Sep.
 19).
 <br>working now!
 Needed to do imports correctly (Sep.
 21)

-- The Components module. (for the comments project) *Components Updates*
+- The Components module.
+<br>This is in the "components" directory
+<br>(for the comments project from the course)

+*Components Updates*
 <br>CommentDetail is now a component
 <br>...now it can be used again and again to duplicate comments (Sep.
-12)
+21)

 ## Commands to run things.